 \subsection{Parameterization of the Objective}

-In previous works, \citet{frank}, \citet{hosman} and \citet{oster} conduct sensitivity analysis with parameterizations of the objective that are partly based on $R$- or $R^2$-values. \citet{ch} take this idea further and show that the absolute value of the bias of the regression estimator can be expressed solely using partial $R^2$-values and standard deviations.
-They derive their results under the assumption that the data-generating process adheres to a linear structural equation model.
-This is not necessary as their results follow from the definitions of the OLS estimator and partial $R^2$-values which only require the existence of second moments and a positive definite covariance matrix.
-Instead of partial $R^2$-values, we use partial $R$-values as they naturally capture the direction of confounding.
-We can parameterize the objective as follows. \begin{proposition} \end{proposition} To our knowledge, the first version of this proposition appeared in \citet{cochran1938} and was later generalized by \citet{cox2007}.
-In the Supplementary Material~\ref{sec:proofs-sec2}, we show how it can also be used to express the OLS estimand $\beta_{Y\sim D\vert X,Z}$ in \eqref{eq:objective-identification} with the TSLS estimand $\beta_{D\sim Z\vert X, Y\sim Z \vert X}$.
-This leads to the equation
+In previous works, \citet{frank}, \citet{hosman} and \citet{oster} conduct sensitivity analysis with parameterizations of the objective that are partly based on $R$- or $R^2$-values. \citet{ch} take this idea further and show that the absolute value of the bias of the regression \bt{estimand} can be expressed solely using partial $R^2$-values and standard deviations.
+This parameterization can be refined by using partial $R$-values which naturally capture the direction of confounding and expanded to the TSLS estimand.